ericg223/TD_GameProject/README.md

 ## After the Project
 There were many skills I gained, while making this project.
 I learn that using folders are important, while making these projects because it keeps your project organize.
 Similar things should be group together like every character should be inside a characters folder and every enemy should be inside a enemies folder.
 In this project, I was also able to use/expand the skills I gained from CSA and not let it be wasted/forgotten.
 In many other classes I took, such as biology, chemistry, and physic many of the things I learned from those class, I have either forgotten about or I have no use of them at all.

+## Project History
+- The Start 6/4/25
+- The goal is to make a game similar to Bloons Tower Defense on p5.js 6/4/25
+- Shifted the project from p5.js to Pickcode java 6/6/25
+- Shifted the project goal to make a game similar to Plants vs. Zombies 6/8/25